lumol-org/lumol/doc/book/concepts/system.rst

 A ``System`` contains all the data about the physical system we are simulating.
 It contains four types of data:

--  A list of **Particles**, which are physical objects, with a position, a velocity, a mass and a name;
+-  A list of **Particles**, which are physical objects with a position, a velocity, a mass and a name;
 -  A list of **Molecules** containing information about how the particles are bounded together;